 Tripadvisor Traveler Rating

-- Perfectly comfortable rustic-chic accommodations ideal for intrepid guests
+- Comfortable rustic-chic accommodations ideal for intrepid guests

-- Incredibly remote location free from tourist crowds, pollution, and the stresses of the modern world
+- Incredibly remote location free from tourist crowds, pollution, and stress

-- Easy access to Triton Bay’s best dive sites and most reliable whale shark snorkelling spots
+- Access to Triton Bay’s best dive sites and reliable whale shark snorkelling

 - Amazing resort grounds with tropical gardens, white sand beaches, mangrove forests, and a sprawling house reef

 Triton Bay Divers offers extraordinary peace and tranquility, with rustic-chic accommodations, delicious chef-prepared meals, and a laid-back resort atmosphere with diving as a primary focus.
 You’ll have the chance to explore the resort’s house reef as much or as little as you like - either with or without a guide.
 Or, take the adventure further afield with day trips to unspoilt reefs, and local fishing platforms known for their unique whale shark encounters.
 Best of all, you’ll have peace of mind during your stay, knowing that your visit won’t negatively impact this incredible and far-flung destination, but instead help to preserve it!